Black-Owned Supplement Brands To Add To Your Wellness Routine

 Sacred Vibes Apothecary

 Sacred Vibes Apothecary was founded by Black herbalist Karen Rose.
 Her shop is based in Brooklyn, NY, and is a learning community center and a herbalist boutique.
 Karen makes an abundance of different cleansers for the body but is praised for her all-natural tonics.
-Her best seller being the Anti-Inflammatory Tonic.
+Her best seller is the Anti-Inflammatory Tonic.

 The herbal tonic is made with devil's claw, turmeric, ginger and dandelion roots, garlic, and cayenne pepper.
 The product promotes weight loss, stops yeast and fungus growth, prevents infection, and balances blood sugar.
 Seriously, is there anything this tonic can't do?
 Not to mention it also prevents and removes inflammation.
 Simply include this in your water twice a day for maximum results.
 If you're looking for a rebirth, then this product is for you.